 Figure 6.1.2-1 shows examples for SA-mode with NGC and NSA-mode with EPC.

-In Option c “UE and IAB-node operate in NSA with EPC”, the IAB-node may use the LTE leg for IAB node initial access and configuration, topology management, route selection, and resource partitioning.
-The detail is FFS.
+In Option c “UE and IAB-node operate in NSA with EPC”, the IAB-node may use the LTE leg for IAB-node initial access and configuration, topology management, route selection, and resource partitioning.

 Option a “UE and IAB-node operate in SA with NGC” has following impacts: